Linguistic profiling: Between racial groups

 The primary research done on linguistic profiling was a result of linguist John Baugh's experience searching for housing as an African American.
 Baugh found a discrepancy between the proclaimed availability of an apartment in a phone interview, in which he utilized Standard American English, and its apparent unavailability upon a face-to-face meeting with the landlord.
 The changed conception of the housing administrator between auditory and visual cues pointed to overt discrimination based on race.

 Baugh, Purnell, and Idsardi completed a set of four experiments based on the identification of dialects in American English.
-The resulting findings were as follows:
+The resulting findings were: